-- 1. On the up.time tool bar, click Services . - 2.
-In the Tree panel, click Add Maintenance Profiles . - 3.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the Tree panel, click Add Maintenance Profiles. - 3.
 Enter a descriptive name for the profile in the Profile Name field. - 4.
-Enter time period expressions in the Definition field that together make up the maintenance window.
-See Time Period Definitions for information on the types of time period expressions that are valid in up.time. - 5.
+Enter time period expressions in the Definition field that together make up the maintenance window. - See Time Period Definitions for information on the types of time period expressions that are valid in Uptime Infrastructure Monitor. - 5.
 Click Save.